zturtleman/mint-arena/README.md

     spearmint/build/release-mingw32-x86/spearmint_x86.exe +set fs_basepath "mint-arena/build/release-mingw32-x86/" +set fs_game "baseq3"

-On Linux and OS X you'll need to put `./` before the command and substitute correct platform and architecture (look in the build directory).
+On Linux and OS X you'll need to put `./` before the command and substitute the correct platform and architecture (look in the build directory).